-Drought Resistant Plants for Birds
+Drought Resistant Trees and Plants to Grow for Birds

 A plant’s drought tolerance varies, depending on your soil, climate and location.
-It’s best to pick plants suited to your personal growing conditions.
+It’s best to pick trees and plants suited to your personal growing conditions.
 For example, hollyhocks do fine without supplemental water in areas that receive some summer rain.
 In regions with dry summers, however, these statuesque blooms will have a powerful thirst.

 Growing conditions can also vary within your own garden.
 South and west exposures tend to dry out more quickly than areas facing north or east.
 Choose plants with a stronger drought tolerance for these hotter zones.
 Artemisia, cotoneaster, echinacea, rudbeckia, sedums and most salvias are good selections.
 These plants will also entice birds and butterflies with shelter and food.